PMassicotte/green-edge/README.md

 - Ice history (24h?)
 - Identification of melt ponds
 - Image classification using RandomForest or supervised classification
 - For each station, extract the ice concentration for the whole mission.
-Each station will have a time series of ice condition.
+Each station will have a time series of ice condition (Flavienne).